styletab/ruby-vs-js-hash-dictionary/README.md

 ### Lab

-In `bin/lab.rb` use `Hash.new` to create a Ruby Hash that has `[]` as the default for the keys `:experience` and `:education`.
-These defaults should be assigned to the appropriate key on access or assignment.
+In `bin/lab.rb` create a hash using the shorthand syntax for assigning the keys `:education` and `:experience` with the string "GA WDI".
+Then assign a default of `[]` to the hash and make sure that accessing non-existing keys return the default.

 ## Assigning and accessing elements in a Ruby Hash